-Geneva, 21 February - The Intergovernmental Panel on Climate Change (IPCC) will consider the Working Group II contribution to the Fifth Assessment Report, covering impacts, adaptation and vulnerability, in Yokohama, Japan, on 25-29 March 2014.
-It will consider the Working Group III contribution, on the mitigation of climate change, in Berlin, Germany, on 7-11 April.
-These Working Group sessions will approve the respective Summary for Policymakers and accept the full report.
-An IPCC Plenary session will follow each Working Group session to accept the action taken by the Working Group and conduct other IPCC business.
+GENEVA, 4 April - The Intergovernmental Panel on Climate Change (IPCC) will consider the Working Group III contribution to the Fifth Assessment Report, covering the mitigation of climate change, in Berlin, Germany, on 7-11 April.
+This Working Group session will approve the Summary for Policymakers and accept the full report.
+An IPCC Plenary session will follow the Working Group session to accept the action taken by the Working Group and conduct other IPCC business.

 Potsdam, 17 December 2013 - Working Group III (WGIII) of the Intergovernmental Panel on Climate Change has delivered the final draft of its contribution to the Fifth Assessment Report (AR5) to the member governments of the organization.
 The report on the mitigation of climate change will be reviewed over the next two months.
 Governments can submit comments on the Summary for Policymakers until 11 February 2014.
 The WGIII contribution is scheduled for release in April 2014.

 It is with great sadness that the Intergovernmental Panel on Climate Change (IPCC) has learnt of the sudden death of Mr. Luxin Huang at the young age of 48.

 The Intergovernmental Panel on Climate Change (IPCC) notes that an article has been published in ‘The Economist’ citing a table that appears in the second order draft of the IPCC Working Group III contribution to the IPCC's Fifth Assessment Report (AR5).